rayes0/blog/content/tea.md

 # Appendix: Thoughts on Teaware, Water, and Materials {#appendix-thoughts-on-teaware-water-and-materials}

-## A Digression on Water Temperature {#a-digression-on-water-temperature}
+## A Digression on Brewing Conditions {#a-digression-on-brewing-conditions}

+### Temperature {#temperature}

+Increased temperatures seem to result in a linear proportional increase in dissolved components extracted from tea given other conditions are constant.
+A couple things of note:

-Water temperature probably plays a negligible role in tea, and is most likely an anachronism invented when tea gained popularity in Europe (similarly to [oxygen content](#a-digression-on-dissolved-o)).
-Most Chinese, including well known tea masters do not care for water temperature and brew all their teas at full boiling.
-Steep time will influence a brew more than water temperature, because most substances, though their individual solubilities may be different, have similar decreases or increases in solubility trends at similar temperature ranges.
+-   Most Chinese, including well known tea masters do not care for water temperature and brew all their teas at full boiling.
+It is possible to control other parameters besides temperature to get similar results as changing the temperature itself.

-Many anecdotes insist that lighter teas such as the likes of green or white may be "scorched" by higher temperatures and be unpleasantly bitter, caused by more tannins being extracted.
-In my experience, one can make up for a higher temperature simply by using shorter steeping times.

-This is not to say that I discourage experimenting with water temperature.
-It can be valuable; things like cold brewing came out of temperature experimentation.
+-   Consistent results with water temperature is a pain to manage if you really want to be precise with it, and will vary slightly with different conditions and teaware.
+For example, see [An Aside About Kettles](#an-aside-about-kettles).
+-   Temperature has less of a pronounced effect the shorter the brewing time is.
+Or said differently, longer brewing time amplifies differences in temperature.
+In particular, some [studies](#further-reading) show that there is no significant difference on tea steeped with different temperatures when the steep time is less than one minute.
+This will be of particular interest to gong-fu steepers (very short steep time) and grandpa-style steepers (very long steep time).

+### Further reading {#further-reading}

+-   Extraction Kinetics of Tea Aroma Compounds as a Function Brewing Temperature, Leaf Size and Water Hardness (Sánchez‐López et al. 2020)
+-   Effect of Brewing Temperature and Duration on Green Tea Catechin Solubilization: Basis for Production of EGC and EGCG-Enriched Fractions (Labbé et al. 2006)
+-   Influence of Brewing Conditions on Taste Components in Fuding White Tea Infusions (Zhang et al. 2017)
+-   Effects of Brewing Conditions on the Antioxidant Capacity of Twenty-Four Commercial Green Tea Varieties (Sharpe et al. 2016)

 ### An Aside About Kettles {#an-aside-about-kettles}